HalkowichJasperSA/labs/errors1/README.md

 1. Third, we see the actual line of code that has the problem.
 1. Finally, the last line of the message will tell you what kind of error it was ("NameError"), and a description.

 So what's the problem?
-The last line is always the biggest clue: "name 'Print' is not defined".
+The last line is always the biggest clue: "name 'name' is not defined".
 Can you figure out what that means and why it's a problem?

 {% spoiler "Hint" %}

-This code is looking for a command (ie *function*) named `Print`, but there's no such thing.
-Computers are case-sensitive, and Python's print function is spelled `print`.
+This code is looking for a variable named `name`, but there's no such thing.
+In the previous line, the user's name is stored in a variable, but it's spelled `your_name`.

-Change the `P` to a `p` and try running again.
+In line 2, change `name` to `your_name` and try running again.

 {% endspoiler %}